jwshii/etna/README.md

     $ stack ghci src/Impl.hs
     ```

-    Doing this for the first time will force `stack` to install GHC 9.0.2 and the required packages.
+    Doing this for the first time will force `stack` to install GHC 9.0.2 and
+    the required packages.

 3. For Coq, we need a newer version of QuickChick.
 Clone the repo
    [here](https://github.com/QuickChick/QuickChick), checkout the
    `pbt-benchmark` branch, and follow the instructions for installing from
    source, including `make install` and `make install-fuzzer`.

-### Orientation

-[TODO].

-### Experiment Replication
+### Experiment Reproduction

+**Start here if you're in the VM.**

 Some things to be aware of:

 -   We recommend briefly reading the setup described in the corresponding
-    experiment section in the paper to get a sense of what each experiment is evaluating, since we did not repeat that information here.
+    experiment section in the paper to get a sense of what each experiment is
+    evaluating, since we did not repeat that information here.

 -   Running our experiments in full as we did originally for the paper would
     take several days in total.
 As such, we offer scaled-down versions that